-Row 7: Cash Funds (CF):

-List the portion of the funds that are cash funds (from a Cash Fund balance or from institution funds).

-Row 8: Reappropriated Funds (RF):

-List the portion of the funds that are Reappropriated Funds (funds transferred from another agency).

-Row 9: Federal Funds (FF):

-Row 10: Total Funds:

-The spreadsheet will automatically total rows 5-9 to show the totals for the appropriate year(s).
+- Row 7: Cash Funds (CF): List the portion of the funds that are cash funds (from a Cash Fund balance or from institution funds). - Row 8: Reappropriated Funds (RF): List the portion of the funds that are Reappropriated Funds (funds transferred from another agency). - Row 9: Federal Funds (FF): List the portion of the funds that provided by a Federal Fund. - Row 10: Total Funds: The spreadsheet will automatically total rows 5-9 to show the totals for the appropriate year(s).

+Add additional project information boxes as necessary (or delete if not required) to list all future budget requests anticipated for the next five years.

-2.5 INSTRUCTIONS FOR THE CAPITAL CONSTRUCTION/CAPITAL RENEWAL REQUEST - NARRATIVE: CC\CR-N
+2.5 INSTRUCTIONS FOR THE CAPITAL CONSTRUCTION/CAPITAL RENEWAL REQUEST - NARRATIVE: CC_CR-N

-The Narrative (CC\CR-N) is for new buildings, building expansions, renovations, multi-phased, Capital Renewal, or related capital projects and shall be accompanied by the Capital Construction/Capital Renewal Cost Summary (CC\CR-C).
+The Narrative (CC_CR-N) is for new buildings, building expansions, renovations, multi-phased, capital renewal, or related capital projects and shall be accompanied by the Capital Construction/Capital Renewal Cost Summary (CC_CR-C).
 Budget requests for prior appropriated projects must be submitted and updated as necessary for each out-year that an appropriation is requested.